With hurricane season in full swing, it’s important to start preparing now for the potential…

 In Louisiana, we’re no strangers to flooding.
 We’re used to throwing hurricane parties and stocking up on food and sandbags when the weather gets bad.

 But did you know that flooding is actually one of the deadliest natural disasters–and not just due to the possibility of drowning?
-Continue reading to learn more about the real dangers of flooding.
+Continue reading to learn more about the real flooding dangers.

 When your home floods, one of the first things you need to do after the water recedes is check for mold.
 Start with your floors, walls, and furniture.
 Oftentimes you will need to throw out textiles like bedding and mattresses in order to keep your household safe from mold exposure.